LLNL/Abmarl/docs/src/overview.rst

    with casting a float to an integer.
 Furthermore, the distribution of points when sampling is not uniform in the original space, which may skew the learning process.
-It is best practice to first generate samples using the original space and then to flatten them.
+It is best practice to first generate samples using the original space and then to flatten them as needed.

 .. _super_agent_wrapper: